 It is not insignificant that Darwin admitted to an inward conviction, albeit one he did not trust.
 I am reminded of Paul’s famous statement in Romans 1:18-22:

 “[T]hat which is known about God is evident within them; for God made it evident to them.
 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
 Professing to be wise, they became fools….”

-Darwin put all of his marbles in the scientific process and evidence that can be seen, felt, touched, etc. The human limitations Darwin feared, however, are certainly no less evident in man’s ability to decipher intuition or apply logic than they are in man’s ability to analyze and draw conclusion from tangible evidence.
+Darwin put all of his marbles in the scientific process and evidence that can be examined through the five senses.
+The human limitations Darwin feared, however, are certainly no less evident in man’s ability to decipher intuition or apply logic than they are in man’s ability to analyze and draw conclusion from tangible evidence.

 That reminds me of the thought to which I often allude: that where we start in our reasoning (our “supposals”) ultimately determines where we end up.

 Lewis points out that scientific revolutions are not simply the result of the discovery of new facts.
 Science changes not simply because of the discovery of new evidence.
 Rather, people “see what they want to see”.

 Lewis observed that decades and centuries before Darwin people were exploring the notion of mankind progressing from the more primitive to the more civilized, from barbarianism to nobility, from cruder living to more developed living, and that “enlightenment” set the stage for Darwin’s Theory of Evolution.
 People who already believed in this progress of human development were, then, predisposed to embrace Darwin’s theory with enthusiasm.